 First of all, a brand pattern is something most business owners generally look over when they're getting their branding established.
 You'll notice though, that big businesses and new businesses that are gaining traction and growing quickly use their brand pattern to add interest and stand out even more from the competition.
 Here are some ideas of how to use your brand pattern.

-1. Use it as a background of your shareable social media graphics.
-Below is a great example by @_hellomedia a fellow branding and social media management company that I've connected with on Instagram!
-Love how they're showcasing their branding!
+1. Use it as a background on your shareable social media graphics.
+Below is a great example by Hello Media a fellow branding and social media management company that I've connected with on Instagram.

 Photo Source: Instagram @_hellomedia

 2. Use it on one side of your business cards.

 3. Use them on your product packaging.
 This adorable tissue paper with the brand pattern on it is a great way to continue building brand awareness.
 Genius!

 There are infinite ways to use your brand pattern!
 Feel free to hop on Pinterest and search "brand pattern" for more fun ideas!
 Pinterest is my GO TO for all things branding and marketing inspiration.